StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 2. entities.py
 	* This creates a Stanford CoreNLP compliant version of NER patterns from a source Microsoft Excel file.

-Both scripts can be used as native Python classes or as command line scripts.
+Both modules can be used as native Python classes or as command line scripts.

 ## Using modules with Python
 To get started, import a module and run help() from with in a Python interpreter.